ACC, Clemson, Florida State approve settlement to end legal fight, change revenue-distribution model

 Most notably, the revenue-distribution model will now incorporate TV viewership as a way for the league's top programs to generate more revenue.
-It also provides a clarity on the league's exit fee and grant-of-rights agreement that runs through the ACC's TV deal with ESPN through 2036.

-Specifically, a slideshow during a presentation to Clemson's trustees reported the exit fee would be $165 million for the 2026 fiscal year, but would descend by $18 million per year until leveling off around $75 million for the 2030-31 season.
-While a grant-of-rights agreement gives the league control of a school's media rights, the deal would allow a school to exit with its media rights after paying the exit fee, according to that presentation.

-The agreement offers a measure of stability for the league in the coming years, though with the longer-term risk of teams potentially deciding to leave in the final years of the current media deal in a time of rapid changes to the college landscape.
+That formula would see 60% of the league's TV revenues go into a pot for distribution based on a rolling five-year formula tied to viewership ratings, while the remaining 40% would be distributed equally among the members.

+The upside could be $15 million or more for top-earning schools, while it could also result in a decline of about $7 million for others, a person familiar with the situation told The Associated Press on Monday.
+That person spoke on condition of anonymity because neither the league nor the schools had publicly addressed the deal terms at the time.

+It's the latest in a series of what Phillips has previously called "aggressive" efforts to generate more revenue, which has included expansion to include California, Stanford and SMU, as well as this year's launch of the "success initiative" that allows teams to keep money generated by their own postseason success.

 “At the end of the day, this innovative distribution model which further incentivizes performance and investment will help strengthen the ACC,” Clemson athletic director Graham Neff told trustees before the vote.
 “A strong ACC is good for Clemson.
 And a strong Clemson is good for the ACC.”

+The growing revenue gap — which amounted to roughly $6 million less per school than in the SEC and $15 million in the Big Ten according to tax documents from the 2022-23 season — had been at the root of the unrest.
+Schools had signed a grant-of-rights deal to give the ACC control of their media rights through the end of the league's TV deal with ESPN in 2036, while the league could impose massive exit fees on any school that sought to leave for another league before the expiration of that deal.

-The exit costs had been a key subject of FSU's December 2023 lawsuit, filed as it sought to explore potential membership in other leagues, and Clemson's March 2024 lawsuit.
-The ACC had conversely sued both schools.
+Those costs had been a key subject of FSU's December 2023 lawsuit and Clemson's in March 2024, while the ACC had conversely sued both schools.
+The settlement now provides a roadmap to how any early exit might work.

+Specifically, the slideshow at the Clemson trustee meeting reported the exit fee would be $165 million for the 2026 fiscal year, but would descend by $18 million per year until leveling off around $75 million for the 2030-31 season.
+And despite the grant-of-rights provision, any school that paid the exit fee would be allowed to exit with its media rights, according to that presentation.

+That 2031 date would largely align with expiration of media deals for the Big Ten (2029-30 season) and the Big 12 (2030-31), while the SEC's deal runs through 2033-34.
+And that could set up a potential countdown for massive realignment in the rapidly changing landscape of college athletics.

 “I got hundreds of emails and text messages and phone calls from friends and people I didn’t know over the last 13 months encouraging us in this journey and I’m proud of where we’ve landed,” FSU trustee and former Seminoles quarterback Drew Weatherford said during that meeting.